-- 1) Be responsible for organizing and operating the Associated Students Executive Fellowship alongside the Chief of Staff. - 2) Be responsible for the administrative tasks of the office (taking minutes, scheduling meeting times, organizing files, etc). - 3) Assist the Chief of Staff in the execution of their duties. - a) Will be responsible for conducting meetings if SAG and Chief of Staff are not available. - 4) Serve as a liaison with the other AS entities to make sure there is a clear communication between all AS offices with the OSA office. - 5) Serve a minimum of four (4) office hours per week dedicated to fulfilling all responsibilities of the position. - 6) Serve a term of one (1) academic year.
+- 4) Responsible for organizing and operating the Associated Students Executive Fellowship alongside the Chief of Staff and Deputy Chiefs of Staff. - 5) 1Assist the Chief of Staff in the execution of their duties. - a) Will be responsible for conducting meetings if SAG, Chief of Staff, Internal Deputy Chief of Staff and/or External Deputy Chief of Staff are not present. - 6) Serve a minimum of four (4) office hours per week dedicated to fulfilling all responsibilities of the position. - 7) Serve a term of one (1) academic year.

-F) The Housing Division Caseworkers shall:
+H) The Housing Division Caseworkers shall:

-- 1) Assist in all matters requested by the Student Advocate General and/or the Chief of Staff regarding cases pertaining to University Residential Life. - 2) Collaborate with the Chief of Staff in conducting casework pertaining University Residential Life. - 3) Conduct casework pertaining to University Residential Life. - 4) Collaborate with The Student Advocate General and Chief of Staff in devising policy changes and special projects pertaining to University Residential Life. - 5) Be acquainted with judicial officers in Housing Judicial Affairs. - 6) Be proficiently knowledgeable of University Residential Life policies, rules, and regulations. - 7) Analyze and track casework to plan and coordinate quarterly community projects pertaining to University Residential Life. - 8) Hold a minimum of four (4) office hours per week.
+- 1) Assist in all matters requested by the Student Advocate General and/or the Chief of Staff regarding cases pertaining to University Residential Life. - 2) Collaborate with the Chief of Staff in devising policy changes and special project casework pertaining to University Residential Life. - 3) Conduct casework pertaining to University Residential Life. - 4) Collaborate with The Student Advocate General and Chief of Staff in devising policy changes and special projects pertaining to University Residential Life. - 5) Be acquainted with judicial officers in Housing Judicial Affairs. - 6) Be proficiently knowledgeable of University Residential Life policies, rules, and regulations. - 7) Analyze and track casework to plan and coordinate quarterly community projects pertaining to University Residential Life. - 8) Hold a minimum of four (4) office hours per week. - 9) Serve a term of one (1) academic year.

-G) The Academic Division Caseworkers shall:
+I) The Academic Division Caseworkers shall: